Training an FNO with incremental meta-learning

 Loading test db for resolution 32 with 50 samples

-Set up the incremental FNO model We start with 2 modes in each dimension We choose to update the modes by the incremental gradient explained algorithm
+We set up the incremental FNO model with a small starting number of modes.
+The model will gradually increase its capacity during training.
+We choose to update the modes using the incremental gradient explained algorithm

 incremental = True